sophongo/sophdoc/docs/en/admin/kpanda/namespaces/exclusive.md

     kubectl annotate ns <namespace-name> scheduler.alpha.kubernetes.io/defaultTolerations: '[{"operator": "Exists", "effect":
     "NoSchedule", "key": "ExclusiveNamespace"}]'
     ```
-    Please make sure to replace `<namespace-name>` with the name of the platform namespace you want to add the annotation to.
+    Make sure to replace `<namespace-name>` with the name of the platform namespace you want to add the annotation to.

 3. Use the interface to set exclusive nodes for the namespace